-- Education and Care Services National Law Act, 2010 and Regulations 2011 - Duty of Care - Associations Incorporation Act, 1981, (Qld) or Corporations Act, 2001 may apply (e.g. directors' duties) to your approved provideror board or other governing body.
-Take expert advice if you are unsure of this. - Australian Standard on Risk Management AS/NZ ISO 31000:2009 - Australian Standard on Compliance AS/NZ 3806-2006 - Family and Child Commission Act 2014 - Working with Children (Risk Management and Screening) Act 2000 and Regulations 2011 - Work Health and Safety Act 2011 and Regulations 2011 - NQS Area: 2.1.4; 2.2.2; 2.3; 4.1; 4.2.1; 7.1.1, 7.1.4, 7.1.5; 7.2.3; 7.3.1, 7.3.2, 7.3.3, 7.3.5. - Policies: 2.10 Reporting Guidelines and Directions Policy for Handling Disclosures and Suspicions of Harm, 3.5 Excursions, 3.6 Transport for Excursions, 5.1 Food Handling and Storage, 6.1 Space and Facilities Requirements, 6.3 Workplace Health and Safety, 7.1 Emergency Equipment and Facilities, 8.1 Role and Expectations of Educators, 10.1 Quality Compliance.
+- Education and Care Services National Law Act, 2010 and Regulations 2011 - Duty of Care - Associations Incorporation Act, 1981, (Qld) or Corporations Act, 2001 may apply (e.g. directors' duties) to your management committee or board or other governing body.
+Take expert advice if you are unsure of this. - Australian Standard on Risk Management AS/NZ ISO 31000:2009 - Australian Standard on Compliance AS/NZ 3806-2006 - Family and Child Commission Act 2014 - Working with Children (Risk Management and Screening) Act 2000 and Regulations 2011 - Work Health and Safety Act 2011 and Regulations 2011 - National Quality Standard, Quality Area 7 Governance and leadership

-The Approved Provider will, in conjunction with the Nominated Supervisor/Coordinator, take responsibility to develop, maintain and monitor a risk management program appropriate to the service, including a method of ensuring that the service takes appropriate steps to comply with:
+The Approved Provider will, in conjunction with the Nominated Supervisor, take responsibility to develop, maintain and monitor a risk management program appropriate to the service, including a method of ensuring that the service takes appropriate steps to comply with: